- On Campus

 Capable to advanced level computer skills.

-Completion of one of the following qualifications:
+As this is a Diploma qualification, completion of one of the following qualifications:

 - Certificate IV in Mental Health